DuyTrieu1999/CellSociety_CompSci308/doc/DESIGN_PLAN.md

 each buttons only controls the flow of simulation, it would be better to put them in one class.

 ###Team Responsibilities:
+* All three members will work on the implementations of the Cell, and Grid class, writing the methods, simulation flows according to the design above.
+* Each members in the team will take responsible for developing the specific extension classes from the Cell.java class to make the different simulation behaviors as required.
+Each three member will take responsible for:
+  1. Samuel Appiah-Kubi:
+  2. Duy Trieu:
+  3. Austin Kao:
+* Duy Trieu will be responsible for developing the UI buttons for simulation; he will layout the buttons and dropdown, then will add the functionalities of the buttons as stated in the UI description above when the team has finished the Cell, and Grid implementation.